+Permit Requirement

-• Permit Requirement: Require all Food Service Establishments to obtain a FOG Wastewater Discharge Permit to discharge wastewater into the sewer system.
+All Food Service Establishments shall be required to obtain a FOG Wastewater Discharge Permit to discharge wastewater into the sewer system.

 Rationale: A Permit is an effective method to regulate FOG discharges by providing specific requirements tailored to the needs of each Food Service Establishment in meeting specific compliance objectives.
-The permit identifies all of the permittee's obligations and responsibilities in a single document, thereby increasing the understanding of the Food Service Establishment with regards to the requirements.
+The permit identifies all of the permittee's obligations and responsibilities in a single document, thereby increasing the permittee's understanding with regards to the requirements.